 Thousands of Americans shovel their cars, driveways, and sidewalks during the frosty winter months, but not everyone may be doing it the right way.
 Let’s review a refresher course for things you should consider when shoveling snow.

-Tips of How to Shovel Snow
+Tips on How to Shovel a Driveway and Snow on Your Property

 Snow will be the easiest to remove after it has fallen while it’s still light and fluffy.
 Every second you wait that snow will only get heavier with more moisture and debris so when you get snow, get on shoveling as soon as the flakes stop falling.